Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Allow Account-1 to access the KMS key in Account-2 using a key policy
 - [ ] Attach an IAM policy to the service-linked role in Account-1 that allows these actions CreateGrant.
 DescnbeKey, Encrypt, GenerateDataKey, Decrypt, and ReEncrypt
-- [x] Create a KMS grant for the service-linked role.
-With these actions CreateGrant, DescnbeKey Encrypt GenerateDataKey Decrypt, and ReEncrypt
+- [x] Create a KMS grant for the service-linked role with these actions CreateGrant, DescnbeKey Encrypt GenerateDataKey Decrypt, and ReEncrypt
 - [ ] Attach an IAM policy to the role attached to the EC2 instances with KMS actions and then allow Account-1 in the KMS key policy.
 - [ ] Attach an IAM policy to the user who is launching EC2 instances and allow the user to access the KMS key policy of Account-2.